NextPKI/certscan/README.md

 ## Webhook Proxy and Testing

 A local HTTP proxy for webhook delivery is provided as `webhook-proxy.py`.
-This allows you to forward agent results to the UltraPKI Dashboard or your own endpoint for testing and debugging.
+This allows you to forward agent results to the NextPKI Dashboard or your own endpoint for testing and debugging.

 A basic testing server is provided at `server/webhook-server.py`.
 It parses incoming POST requests containing base64-encoded DER certificates and displays metadata such as issuer, validity, and fingerprint.